JRBotta/Simon-Project/README.md

 Step 1:

 Begin by making sure the Raspberry Pi is powered off.
-Connect the LEDs using resistors between them and the GPIO pins on the Raspberry Pi
+Connect the LEDs using resistors between them and the GPIO pins (the green to pin 2 and the red to pin 3) on the Raspberry Pi

 Step 2: